ben-kn-app/WC-Delivery-Time/readme.txt

 This plugin shows, in accordance with the schema.org deliveryLeadTime on every product page.
 The estimated delivery time can easily be changed in woocommerce - settings - integration.

 This is the first version of the plugin, future updates might include estimated delivery per product and on stock level.
-You can contribute on github via https://github.com/chinib/Woocommerce-Delivery-Time
+You can contribute on github via https://github.com/chinib/WC-Delivery-Time

 Have fun.

 == Installation ==

-1. Via Wordpress - Plugins - Add New search for Woocommerce Delivery Time or manually Upload `wc-delivery-time.zip`
+1. Via Wordpress - Plugins - Add New search for wc Delivery Time or manually Upload `wc-delivery-time.zip`
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the settings via woocommerce - settings - integration